ing-bank/baker/docs/sections/reference/main-abstractions.md

 | `Interaction` | `InteractionInstance` |
 | `Recipe` | `RecipeInstance` |

-The first 4 are used to create `Recipe`s which serve as "blueprints" of your process.
-And in the Baker runtime they are used within `RecipeInstance`s, which are created from a `Recipe` specification to execute the flow of your process.
+The first four are used to create `Recipe`s which serve as "blueprints" of your process.
+In the Baker runtime they are used within `RecipeInstance`s, which are created from a `Recipe` specification to execute the flow of your process.